JeremySkalla/pysmashgg/README.md

 # These bracket IDs are found from the tournament_show_event_brackets command, as well as others

 # Shows players in a certain bracket
-# NOTE: sleep_time is the second arg, but don't touch it unless you
+# NOTE: page_num is the second arg, allowing you to do your own pagination.
-# you know what you're doing (it is there to make sure you don't get code 429)
-# If you do get Status Code 429, change sleep_time to 30 or so for large tournaments
+# The result is returned as an array of dictionaries, which individually are sets with data
+# I would reccomend iterating through each page until response is None, which means you're out of pages
+# Normally a delay is needed in real time to avoid timing out the API
-bracket_players = smash.bracket_show_entrants(224997)
+bracket_players = smash.bracket_show_entrants(224997, 1)
 print(bracket_players)

 # Shows sets from a bracket
-# NOTE: sleep_time is the second arg, but don't touch it unless you
+# NOTE: page_num is the second arg, allowing you to do your own pagination.
-# you know what you're doing (it is there to make sure you don't get code 429)
-# If you do get Status Code 429, change sleep_time to 30 or so for large tournaments
-sets = self.smash.bracket_show_sets(1401911)
-print(sets)
+# The result is returned as an array of dictionaries, which individually are sets with data
+# I would reccomend iterating through each page until response is None, which means you're out of pages
+# Normally a delay is needed in real time to avoid timing out the API
+bracket_sets = self.smash.bracket_show_sets(1401911, 1)
+print(bracket_sets)
 ```

 ## API Documentation